Big Brothers Big Sister's Overview

 School-Based Mentoring – one-to-one mentoring that takes place at school or a designated after-school site.

-- 368 Children in Greater Chattanooga (Hamilton, Bradley & Marion counties in Tennessee and Catoosa, Dade and Walker counties in Georgia) are being served through mentoring relationships.
+501 Children in Greater Chattanooga (Hamilton, Bradley & Marion counties in Tennessee and Catoosa, Dade and Walker counties in Georgia) were served through mentoring relationships.